Crisis Care

 • Impulses to harm self or others

-• Aftermath of trauma
+• Aftermath of a trauma

 • Seeing or hearing things that other people do not